NC4Lab/NC4gate/gui/README.md

 | 1  | 1  | 1  | 1  | 0  | 1  | 01011110 | 0x5E  |
 | 0  | 0  | 0  | 0  | 1  | 1  | 01100000 | 0x60  |
 | 1  | 0  | 0  | 0  | 1  | 1  | 01100010 | 0x62  |

+# GUI opperation
+- Make sure the sketch is loaded on your Arduino.
+- Make sure all components are powered.
+- Run gui\interface.py
+- Select the COM port you are using for serial communication from the dropdown.
+- Press the 'Initilize System' button.
+You should see the gates raise and then lower.
+The panels associated with any active Cypress boards will be highlighted as enabled as well any detected NC4gates.
+- Select the gates you want to be raised using the 'Gate x' toggle buttons.
+- Press the 'Send Gates' button to send the command to change the gate configuration.